barumau/pandunia/fransi/darse.md

 1. le no safa kamar.
 2. un kupe no hali.
 3. dul waf no niama supe.
-4. le no tena waf i maw. / le tena no waf i no maw.
+4. le no tena waf e maw. / le tena no waf e no maw.
 5. xefe niama cay a no kafe.
 6. mame tena no waf a dul maw.